Nyanca/brewjar/README.md

             }
         )

-    ingredients_list = ['sugar', 'water', 'hops']
+    ingredients_list = [sugar, water, hops]

 However, the result of this creates a single string from all of the form data within the DB collection doc.
 This is not useful for iteration:

-    ingredients_list = ["/'sugar'/'water'/'hops'"]
+    ingredients_list = ["sugar, water, hops"]

-I have tried using $split to separate the values at the ',' interval specified as the form input format.
+I have tried using $split to separate the values at the ',' interval specified as the form input format so that:

+    ingredients_list = ["sugar, water, hops"]

+Would be split at the comma value to become:

+    ingredients_list = ['sugar', 'water', 'hops']

 However, while I have found that $out can transfer data from a pipeline to a collection, I have not yet discovered a method to update a single document with the new aggregated value.

 ## TESTING
 ### Manual Testing: